CKuke/PyBoy-Color/notes/lcd.md

 - Added check in motherboard init if should load CGB or DMG LCD
 - Added register FF4F set/get to memory manager
 - Added set/get VRAM to mem manager
+- moved renderer to own class
+- cgb_lcd inherits from and initializes lcd.py